-- Limited parking is available at the palace at a cost of £1.50 per hour and on Hampton Court Green (500 metres from the palace entrance) at £1.00 per hour.
+- Limited parking is available at the palace at a current cost of £1.50 per hour and on Hampton Court Green (500 metres from the palace entrance) at £1.00 per hour.
 Parking is also available at the Hampton Court train station, 200 metres from the palace (please check at the station for prices).

 - The palace car park has nine disabled parking spaces for blue badge holders.
 They are available on a first come first served basis and are in the lower car park, near the entrance to the Welcome Centre.
 Parking is currently free for blue badge holders.

 Bays in the palace car park are only big enough for a standard car but 12-seater minibuses are just able to fit in.
 Anything larger may drop off inside the palace gates but should park on Hampton Court Green.

 We have a bay marked M/C in the upper car park by the slope leading to the lower car park.
 Riders should take a ticket at the entrance barrier and pay on leaving.
-Parking charges are the same.
+Parking charges are the same as for cars.